 Understanding electricity meters can be tricky, which is why we’re here to break down the basics.
-We’ll cover the different types of electricity meters, where your meter may be located, and how it can help you save on your bills.
+We’ll cover the different types of electricity meters and how they can help you save on your bills.

 Types of electricity meters in Australia